Skip to content

 Is it normal for new brakes to make noise?

-Yes, a light squeal can be normal during the first 100-200 miles.
-This is the “bedding-in” process.
-However, a loud new brakes grinding sound is not normal and indicates an installation error.
+Yes, a light squeal can be normal during the first 100-200 miles as part of the “bedding-in” process.
+However, a loud grinding sound from new brakes is not normal and indicates an installation error.
 Return to the shop immediately.

 How much does it cost to fix squeaky brakes?

-The cost to fix a brake noise when stopping can range from a minor adjustment to a full replacement.
-A typical brake pad and rotor replacement can cost anywhere from $250 to over $700 per axle, depending on your vehicle.
+The cost can range from a minor adjustment to a full replacement.
+A typical brake pad and rotor replacement can cost anywhere from $250 to over $700 per axle, depending on your vehicle and the parts used.

 Can I just spray something on my brakes to stop the squeaking?